Avinash00725/Prodigal/TASK1/README.md

 Docker Deployment
 To run the application in a container (with GPU support if available):

-Build the Docker image:docker build -t hello-inference .
+Build the Docker image:
+docker build -t hello-inference .

+Run the container:
-Run the container:docker run --gpus all hello-inference
+docker run --gpus all hello-inference

 If no GPU is available, the application will fall back to CPU.

 Project Structure

-hello_inference.py: Main application script that runs a simple inference task. test_inference.py: Unit tests for the inference function. requirements.txt: Python dependencies.
+hello_inference.py: Main application script that runs a simple inference task. test_inference.py: Unit tests for the inference function. requirements.txt: Python dependencies (PyTorch, NumPy, pytest).
 Dockerfile: Configuration for building a Docker image.
 .gitignore: Excludes unnecessary files from version control.